 The position of Palestinians in the West Bank is far worse.
 There are about 2.5 million Palestinians there and almost a half million Jewish settlers (but most of these are close to the old border, which might still enable some sort of ethnic partition).
 The entire area is in effect under military administration, although most of the Palestinians live in areas administered by the Palestinian Authority (PA), an autonomy government set up in the 1990s (despite the vigorous opposition of Likud).
 The PA gives Palestinians some degree of self-rule and gives Israel’s occupation a plausible deniability.
 But Palestinians travelling from town to town must cross areas under full Israeli control.
 Israel’s army can enter the autonomous areas at will and Israel controls entry and exit from the overall territory.
 Jewish settlers and the Palestinians live under distinct legal regimes with no equality of rights.
 This situation in the West Bank does not look sustainable and it does not look good.

 Finally, the Gaza enclave is a strip of land by the sea which was meant to be part of the PA but was taken over by Hamas militants in 2007 after Israel totally pulled out all of its soldiers and several thousand settlers.
-Gaza’s 2 million Palestinians, many of them descendants of refugees from elsewhere in Palestine, live under severe Islamist rule.
+Gaza’s two million Palestinians, many of them descendants of refugees from elsewhere in Palestine, live under severe Islamist rule.
 Hamas, the ruling party in Gaza, has sworn to destroy Israel and occasionally provokes the Israeli military with rocket fire, which several times has resulted in mini-wars in which Israel pummels Gaza, killing civilians and militants both, until the rockets stop for a while.
-Israel also blockades Gaza from the sea, land and air, because of a reasonable concern that Hamas would bring in armaments and attack.
+Israel also blockades Gaza from the sea, land, and air, because of a reasonable concern that Hamas would bring in armaments and attack.
 Egypt, to the south, completes the blockade and the isolation of Gaza.
 Gazans say this blockade means Israel is still an occupying force.
-While this claim is not accurate, there’s no denying that the situation is an international disgrace.
+While this claim is not accurate, there is no denying that the situation is an international disgrace.

-It is possible that this four-part Palestinian tinderbox—Arabs in Israel, Palestinians in Jerusalem, Palestinians in the West Bank and Palestinians in Gaza—will explode at any moment in the form of another Intifada in the West Bank, another war with Hamas-led Gaza, or greater tensions inside Israel.
+It is possible that this four-part Palestinian tinderbox—Arabs in Israel, Palestinians in Jerusalem, Palestinians in the West Bank, and Palestinians in Gaza—will explode at any moment in the form of another intifada in the West Bank, another war with Hamas-led Gaza, or greater tensions inside Israel.

 The standard global narrative on this says the worst thing is for Israel to annex the West Bank.
 The truth is that a complete annexation may well end up as something the Palestinians demand, along with the citizenship and voting rights in Israel that such a move would entail.
 Indeed, one of the grand ironies of the situation is that this sort of national suicide for the Jewish state is precisely where its nationalists appear to be unwittingly headed.
 World powers would probably support the creation of such a unified Israel/Palestine, which would allow for Israeli Jews to be eventually replaced as the majority people of a binational country.